ChenSizhe13893461199/AMPLiT/README.md

 **Notes:**

 Some old laptops may struggle to operate AMPLiT because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
-In addition, you can also copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server (e.g. CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).
+In addition, you can also copy the codes and run AMPLiT on the Jupyter viewer deployed on the high-performance server (e.g., CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).

-We are preparing a detailed tutorial for both AMPidentifier 1.0 and AMPidentifier 2.0 (will be available soon).
-Please don't hesitate to contact us if you have any suggestions.
+For any potential questions, please don't hesitate to contact us, and we are willing to provide necessary help.
 Thank you for your attention.

 The model core file is also being prepared and will be uploaded to GitHub soon